 Charlotte Meyer Torres is survived by her son Manuel ValentinoTorres, daughters, Linda Torres and Rita Sampaolo.

 She has five grandchildren, Lucinda Iracheta, Delvina Torres, Justin Sampaolo, Stephanie Stephens, Joey Bristol Torres and four great grandchildren, Jasmine,Oscar, Jacob, and Abigail Rose.

-SHE NEVER RETURNED TO BERLINTo send flowers to the family of Charlotte Torres, please visit Tribute Store
+SHE NEVER RETURNED TO BERLINTo send flowers to the family or plant a tree in memory of Charlotte Torres, please visit Tribute Store